Xmas13/noel.fyi-redesign/README.md

 #### How I use Minify

-It is part of the build process of my DockerFile to minify my site before serving it on Nginx
+It is part of the build process of my DockerFile to minify my site before serving it on Nginx.
+This is a custom Go command line tool that someone wrote to do the minifying

 ### Traefik